PascalLG/nubo-hs/README.md

 ## Introduction

 Nubo is a self-hosted file sharing application.
-It currently runs on macOS and Linux.
-Support for Windows is expected soon.
+It runs on macOS, Linux and Windows (64-bit versions only).

 It consists of two applications: